How to do this properly: requirements, goals, software tools, alternatives, processes, and caution points.

 Dell FogLight – tried using this too.
 This was about 5 years ago.
-It was so complex, two DBAs attempted to set it up and we never got passed monitoring free disk space.
-Maybe it’s good, but any software these days that requires 2 weeks of consultants on site is just not going to work for me.
+It was so complex, two DBAs attempted to set it up, and we never got past monitoring free disk space.
+Maybe it’s good, but any software these days that requires 2 weeks of consultants on-site is just not going to work for me.
 So yeah, moving on.

 - Solarwinds – probably has some tools that do this, but I am not aware of it.
 It’s not a DPA (Database Performance Analyzer).

 - Splunk – this has a lot of promising features.
 I dabbled in it, but it seems too complex for what I need.

 - SQL Profiler – you can probably achieve a lot with it, but not 100%.
 We are also talking an extra load on the server, and this is not acceptable.

 - SQL Extended Events – you can probably do more with it than with SQL Profiler, but since I need to monitor all the way down to SQL 2005 or SQL2008 – that won’t work.
 Maybe in a few years, when old SQL versions are extinct.

 - Perfmon – It’s good, but not for my purpose here.

 - SSMS Activity Monitor – nope, won’t work at all for this.

 - PAL tool – This is a great tool, but not for on-going monitoring purposes.